 The Imposter Syndrome Resolution Intensive

-A One-Day Therapy Intensive for Key Executives Who Worry That Their Success Has Been More Luck Than Skill
+A One-Day Therapy Intensive for Key Executives and Business Leaders Who Worry That Their Success Has Been More Luck Than Skill

 Serving professionals in all of Massachusetts, Washington, Oregon, and Florida